porybox/pokemon-legality-checker/src/checks/README.md

 A description of what the check is testing for.
 This will get reported as the failure reason if the check fails.

+* `field: string`

+This is the field on the pokemon that the check is related to.
+For example, 'ball', 'gender', etc.

 ---

 A check can also have the following optional properties: